-NERC Tag ID
+e-Tag ID

-The NERC tag ID will continue to be used to facilitate the checkout of the transaction (interchange schedule) for the expected real-time exchange of energy with an external control area.
-See the Grid and Market Operations Integration detailed design document for deadlines to submit the NERC tag ID.
+The e-Tag ID will continue to be used to facilitate the checkout of the transaction (interchange schedule) for the expected real-time exchange of energy with an external control area.
+See the Grid and Market Operations Integration detailed design document for deadlines to submit the e-Tag ID.

-Based on the timing of the DAM calculation engine run, a NERC tag ID may not necessarily be secured in the day ahead by a market participant for a potential intertie transaction.
+Based on the timing of the DAM calculation engine run, an e-Tag ID may not necessarily be secured in the day ahead by a market participant for a potential intertie transaction.
 This does not preclude the scheduling of the transaction day ahead.
-The NERC tag ID may be submitted as a change to dispatch data for intertie transactions scheduled by the DAM calculation engine at such time as the NERC tag ID is secured but no later than the short notice cut-off time prior to the dispatch hour.
+The e-Tag ID may be submitted as a change to dispatch data for intertie transactions scheduled by the DAM calculation engine at such time as the e-Tag ID is secured but no later than the short notice cut-off time prior to the dispatch hour.